chrnmaxim/fastapi_template/README.md

 directly instead of the pydantic model [src.healthcheck.schemas.HealthCheckSchema](src/healthcheck/schemas.py) to avoid overcomplicated (_in some cases_) validation and serialization to an object compatible with JSON by [jsonable_encoder](https://fastapi.tiangolo.com/tutorial/encoder/).

 ### Uvicorn
-When running uvicorn in production / stage environment behind a reverse proxy the start up command would be:
+When running uvicorn in a production/stage environment behind a reverse proxy, the startup command is:
 ```bash
 uvicorn src.main:app --host 0.0.0.0 --port 8000 --workers $UVICORN_WORKERS --loop uvloop --proxy-headers --no-access-log
 ```
-* `--workers $UVICORN_WORKERS` - Set workers number according to number of vCPU of the server (as a start option).
+* `--workers $UVICORN_WORKERS` - Set the number of workers according to the number of vCPUs on the server (as a startup option).
-* `-loop uvloop` -  Set the event loop implementation to [uvloop](https://github.com/MagicStack/uvloop) explicitly (uvloop makes asyncio 2-4x faster).
+* `--loop uvloop` - Set the event loop implementation to [uvloop](https://github.com/MagicStack/uvloop) explicitly (uvloop makes asyncio 2-4x faster).
 * `--proxy-headers` - Enable proxy headers.
 * `--no-access-log` - Disable uvicorn access log.

 > [!NOTE]
-> If uvicorn and a reverse proxy are running on the same server it is more beneficial to run establish a connection via UNIX domain socket with `--uds <path>` command (respectful configuration of a reverse proxy should be set).
+> If uvicorn and a reverse proxy are running on the same server, it is more beneficial to establish a connection via a UNIX domain socket using the `--uds <path>` option (see `docker-compose-prod.yml` and `nginx/nginx.conf` for examples).

 ## Use as Template

-1. Create a repository from the template by hitting [**Use this template**] button.
+1. Create a repository from this template by clicking the [**Use this template**] button.

 > [!NOTE]
-> For more info about creating a repository from a template follow the [GitHub docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+> For more information about creating a repository from a template, refer to the [GitHub docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 2. Clone the created repository.